 Spiced Sweet Potato, Carrot, and Acorn Squash Latkes

 Sweet potato latkes are frequently too sweet and one-dimensional.
-Our version gets some savory depth and texture contrast from carrot and acorn squash.
-Spicy fresh ginger adds further complexity, and smokey cumin and floral coriander round everything out.
+Our version gets some savory depth and textural contrast from carrot and acorn squash.
+Spicy fresh ginger adds further complexity, and smoky cumin and floral coriander round everything out.

 Gluten-Free Sweet Potato Latkes

 Latkes are traditionally bound with matzo meal, which works well but makes them off-limits for people who are gluten-intolerant.
 These simple sweet potato and onion latkes are bound with white rice flour, which makes them totally gluten-free.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.